How to present Klarna in the checkout

 1. Add Klarna to their checkout options.

-2. Present Klarna in the payment form according to this visual guidelines.
+2. Present Klarna in the payment form according to these visual guidelines.

 3. Update the payment button (“Continue with Klarna”) when customer selects Klarna.